 Each scout is typically associated with his top signee, that marquee player no one else took note of but him.
 For Tom Greenwade that player was Mickey Mantle.
-How the two became synonymous has been retold many times, but the most accurate recollection can be found in an October 1952 letter from Greenwade to The Sporting News publisher, J. G. Taylor Spink, reprinted in 1995.
+How the two became forever linked has been retold many times, but the most accurate recollection can be found in an October 1952 letter from Greenwade to The Sporting News publisher, J. G. Taylor Spink, reprinted in 1995.

 To the best of my knowledge and memory, the first person to talk to me about Mantle was his manager, Barney Barnett, in the Ban Johnson League.
 All the Midwestern scouts know Barney and drop by to see him.
 This must have been in the early part of the 1948 season for I went to Alba, Mo., about August 1948 to see Mantle and other players that I had heard of on both clubs.
 Mantle, who at that time was referred to as “Little Mickey Mantle,” was small and played shortstop.
 He pitched a couple of innings in this game.
 I wasn’t overly impressed, but bear in mind he was only 16.